Martekode/Internship-Inetum-Realdolmen/logBook/README.md

 today i started again with researching about workbox and react compatibility.
 After that i started on researching into angular with service workers.
 I'm not done with this sinds it's not as straightforward.
 ### 21/11
 Today I'll be working on the research further of angular.
 I'll write down some steps and provide the resource.
+### 14 - 15/12
+I am trying to understand how the caches methods work in order to see if i can access the data.
+If so, I want to look into modifying it so that i can easily manipulate the data and therefore solve some problems when trying to delete packages in offline mode.